MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/apps.md

 keywords: application development services, application development tools, innovation methodologies
 ---

-# Tools to engage via applications in Azure
+# Tools to engage with applications in Azure

 Build cloud-native applications to connect customers in new ways.
 Cloud-native applications are built from the ground up, optimized for cloud scale and performance.
 They are based on microservices architecture, use managed services, and take advantage of continuous delivery to achieve reliability and faster time to market.